AGrzes/Yellow/design/site-model.md

-Menu model will be defined as Yaml file.
+Site model will be defined as Yaml file.

 The file will have the following structure